What is Hypertension?

 - Leg swelling

-And as we mentioned, high blood pressure can result in stroke and heart attack.
+And as we mentioned, it can result in stroke and heart attack.

-Blood pressure goals vary depending on your age and whether you have other medical conditions.
-Adults age > 60, who have no chronic kidney disease or diabetes, should have a goal blood pressure below 150/90 mmHg.
-For all other adults, including those with chronic kidney disease and diabetes, the goal blood pressure is less than 140/90 mmHg.
+Goals vary depending on your age and whether you have other medical conditions.
+Adults age > 60, who have no chronic kidney disease or diabetes, should have a goal measurement below 150/90 mmHg.
+For all other adults, including those with chronic kidney disease and diabetes, the target goal is less than 140/90 mmHg.

 Hypertension is diagnosed by measuring your blood pressure in both arms.
 This is usually done in the physician’s office, but can also be performed by the patient with the use of home automated blood pressure machines.
 The problem with blood pressure machines is that sometimes they are not as accurate as manual blood pressure readings with a sphygmomanometer.
 This is especially true of wrist blood pressure monitors.